Learning how to be smart with money is an essential aspect of winning in life, and money touches almost everything we do in our modern world.

 - Allow less use of the dishwasher.
 To run it, wait until it is full, and try using your dish drain and hand washing the dishes.

-- When not in service, switching off cameras, TVs, monitors, radios, night lights, and so on.
+- When not in service, switch off cameras, TVs, monitors, radios, night lights, and so on.

 - When they are not in operation, unplug appliances and electronics.